AztecProtocol/aztec-packages/docs/docs/developers/tutorials/crowdfunding/donations.md

 To check that the donation occurs before the campaign deadline, we must access the public `timestamp`.
 It is one of several [Public Global Variables](https://docs.aztec.network/developers/contracts/references/globals#public-global-variables).

-Declare a public (internal) function
+Declare an Aztec function that is public and internal

 ```rust
 #include_code deadline-header /noir-projects/noir-contracts/contracts/crowdfunding_contract/src/main.nr raw